Quasinormal Modes and Greybody factors of de Sitter Black holes surrounded by Quintessence in Rastall gravity: Scalar field scattering and effective potential

-In this section, by assuming the modified metric in Eq. \ref{metric01}, we would like to study the scattering wave of scalar perturbation in this model.
+By assuming the modified metric in Eq. \ref{metric01}, we would like to study the scattering wave of scalar perturbation in this model.
 First, we consider a massless scalar field in this space-time, which can be expressed by the Klein-Gordon equation\\

 The spherical symmetry wave function, by decomposing variables, is assumed in the below form

 where $R_{\omega l}$ is the radial part and $Y_{lm}(\theta,\phi)$ denotes the spherical harmonics.
 Now by applying tortoise coordinate as $dr^* =dr/f(r)$ we arrive at the following equation for radial function